The Highwayman (TV series)

-The Highwayman is an American action-adventure-themed television series starring Sam J. Jones, set in "the near future."
+The Highwayman is an American action-adventure-themed television series starring Sam J. Jones, set in "the near future".
 It was created by Glen A. Larson and Douglas Heyes.
-The pilot aired in September 1987 and was followed by a short-lived series of nine episodes, with significant changes to the cast and format, that ran from March until May 1988.
+The pilot aired in September 1987 and was followed by a series of nine episodes, with significant changes to the cast and format, that ran from March until May 1988.

 Opening narration by William Conrad (all episodes after the pilot):

 There is a world, just beyond now, where reality runs a razor-thin seam between fact and possibility; where the laws of the present collide with the crimes of tomorrow.
 Patrolling these vast outlands is a new breed of lawman, guarding the fringes of society’s frontiers, they are known simply as ‘Highwaymen’... and this is their story...

 Synopsis

-The movie and subsequent series follow the adventures of "The Highwayman", one of a mysterious group conducting crime-fighting missions and solving bizarre mysteries.
+The film and subsequent series follow the adventures of "The Highwayman", one of a mysterious group conducting crime-fighting missions and solving bizarre mysteries.
 Each Highwayman in this group is equipped with a high-tech, multi-function truck.

 The pilot movie used a different opening narration voiced by William Conrad:

 They say he came into this world from someplace off the clock.

 And his mother was an ice-cold wind, and his father was a fiery rock.